marlanamc/time-map/README.md

 ## Usage

-### Adding an Anchor
+### Adding a Goal

 1. Click the "+" button (FAB) in the bottom right
-2. Enter what you'd like to place on the calendar
+2. Enter your goal title
+3. Select the goal level (Vision, Milestone, Focus, or Intention)
-3. Select the month and year
+4. Select the month and year
-4. Optionally add a category and priority
+5. Optionally add a category, priority, and time blocks
-5. Click "Save Anchor"
+6. Click "Save"

 ### Navigating Time
 - Use the view switcher (Year/Month/Week/Day) to change zoom level